Our Statement of Faith – ABWE Canada

 2 Corinthians 4:4; 2 Corinthians 11:13-15; Ephesians 2:2; Revelation 12:9; Hebrews 1:14; 2:14; 12:22; Ezekiel 28:11-19; 2 Kings 6:16,17; Isaiah 14:12-17; Colossians 2:15

 11. CONCERNING FUTURE EVENTS

 We believe in the coming of Christ in the air to take His saints to be with Him.
-This imminent event will be followed by the tribulation which will conclude with our Lord’s second coming to the earth to establish His glorious millennial kingdom.
-Satan, after leading his final rebellion, will be cast into the lake of fire, along with death, hell, and the unrighteous dead.
+This imminent event will be followed by the tribulation which will conclude with our Lord’s second coming to the earth to establish His glorious millennial Kingdom.
+Satan, after leading a final rebellion, will be cast into the lake of fire, along with death, hell, and the unrighteous dead.

 12. CONCERNING THE ETERNAL STATE